iarxm/csim-man/index.md

 You don't need to be precise with this time keeping.
 Remember the goal in this regard is usually to be by the waters edge for the beginning of your paddle out.
 If possible, a timer will be displayed by the color board which can be checked by those around the judging station.

+#### Judge Assistance

-Athletes are welcome to assist in spotting and judging If you see someone paddling call out their color
+1. Athletes are encouraged to assist in spotting and judging
+1. If an athlete is seen paddling for a wave then call that to attention with reference to their colour.
-Watch to remember the details of what they do on the wave.
+1. Watch to remember the details of each wave surfed.
 The judges may ask for recalls of details missed or else forgotten.
 This is particularly important during back to back waves and spit peaks.

-Note the order of waves ridden in close succession.
+1. Note the order sequence of waves ridden in close succession and whether an athlete went right or left as this all helps with accurately recalling the waves to be scored.
+1. Optionally an athlete can help input the scores of a judge if the judge calls them out.
+1. Optionally an athlete can act as judge for one or more heats if they have sufficient time.

 ## Judging Principles

 ### Judging Criteria

+#### The Major Maneuver

-Major maneuvers are the backbone of increasing your scores.
-One single maneuver brings a score into the excellent range.
+1. Major maneuvers are the fundamentals of improving scores.
+The increasing quality of single maneuver's can bring scores into the excellent range.
+1. Transitional surfing and skillful combinations are relevant to increasing the density and control of major maneuvers on a wave.
+The quality of the major maneuver to which the transitional surfing occurs will be the limiting factor to the score.
+1. It's a repeated and commonly misunderstood problem to either judge for or expect judges to give high scores for almost solely the factors of flow and aesthetic.

+#### Considerations To The Athlete

+Considering this, the goal of the athlete is to achieve the most critical maneuver possible during the heat.
+And to do so on two separate waves.

 ### Scoring Parity